AZapata27/AZapata27/README.md

-### Hi i´m Andres 👋
+### Hi there, i´m Andres 👋

-Full Stack Developer in progress
+Full Stack Developer in training

 - 🔭 I am currently working at TigoUne Pereira as an intern in systems management